drieslab/Giotto/README.md

   - How to test and store multiple parameters or analyses?
   - How to create a giotto object with your own spatial network/grid, dimensions reduction, … ?
+  - Different ways to cluster data?
+  - Methods to identify differentially expressed genes?
+  - Algorithmes to find spatial genes, patterns or domains?
+  - Effect of neighboring cells on gene expression?
+  - How to switch between Giotto Analyzer and Viewer?
   - …